harrisonized/diy-transcriptomics/README.md

 	On my system, this gave me tensorflow                2.13.0, tensorflow-base=2.10.0, tensorflow-deps=2.9.0,tensorflow-probability=0.18.0, and keras=2.13.1.
 Do NOT install tensorflow using pip via `pip install tensorflow`.
 This will result in an import error.

-	Check that it installed properly:
+	Check that it installed properly.
+In your R console:

 	```
 	reticulate::use_condaenv('r-reticulate')